redhat-cip/software-factory/docs/managesf.rst

 SF exposes ways to remove user from specified or all groups associated to a project in redmine and gerrit simutaneously.

-If the caller user is in the ptl group of the project then the user can remove user in any groups.
+If the caller user is in the PTL group of the project then the user can remove user in any groups.

 If the caller user is in the core user groups of the project then the user can: